deeppavlov/chatsky/README.md

 # Dialog Flow Framework

 The Dialog Flow Framework (DFF) allows you to write conversational services.
 The service is written by defining a special dialog graph that describes the behavior of the dialog service.
 The dialog graph contains the dialog script.
 DFF offers a specialized language (DSL) for quickly writing dialog graphs.
-You can use it in such services for writing skills for Amazon Alexa and etc, chat-bots for social networks, websites call-centers and etc.
+You can use it in services such as writing skills for Amazon Alexa, etc., chatbots for social networks, website call centers, etc.

 [![Documentation Status](https://readthedocs.org/projects/dialog-flow-engine/badge/?version=latest)](https://readthedocs.org/projects/dialog-flow-engine/badge/?version=latest)
 [![Codestyle](https://github.com/deeppavlov/dialog_flow_framework/workflows/codestyle/badge.svg)](https://github.com/deeppavlov/dialog_flow_framework/actions)